thanveersubeerkhan/node--deploy-render-cloudflare/README.md

 ## 🏗️ Architecture

 The project uses a shared core application logic (`src/app.ts`) with environment-specific entry points.
+For a detailed breakdown of the files and logic, see the **[Codebase Explanation](docs/CODEBASE.md)**.

 ```mermaid
 graph TD